HERO-KUN/PAGER_WEB_MEMORY/README.md

 any other functions are internal call only, so DO NOT call them manually.

-you can access these properties to get pager data :
+you can access these properties to get/set pager data :
 - __pager.pageCount__ - readonly number : returns page count of pager.
 - __pager.lockPager__ - boolean : true if you want to lock all pager event and changing pages, false otherwise.

 you can set only one pager listener on one pager like below.
 - __index__ - number(int) : selected page position